BIMIB-DISCo/J-Space.jl/README.md

 ### Paramenters of the molecular evolution
 - length_genome.
 Length of the ancestral genome.
 Used  if ancestral genome is not given.
 If ancestral genome is given equal to 0.
 - type_isa.
-Integer number, if 1 SPACE-SIM use the ISA to simulate the molecular evolution, if 0 it is necessary to specify the substituion model below.
+Integer number, if 1 J-SPACE use the ISA to simulate the molecular evolution, if 0 it is necessary to specify the substituion model below.
 #### if type_isa = 1
 - neut_mut_rate.
 Rate of mutation per site and per unit of time
 #### if type_isa = 0